Ante Gotovina: Appeal verdict

 On 16 November 2012, Gotovina was found not guilty by three votes against two by the Appeals Panel of the ICTY, presided over by Theodor Meron.
 The previous verdict had sentenced him to 24 years in prison while Mladen Markač was sentenced to 18 years.
 Both of them were accused of being part of the "criminal enterprise" but the Court concluded there was no such conspiracy.

 On 15 November, the night before the verdict, candle-lit vigils were held across Croatia, including at Catholic churches.
 Gotovina and Markač were supported by numerous Croatian veterans, and some marched from Zagreb's Mirogoj cemetery to the Zagreb Cathedral.

 Gotovina's acquittal provoked mixed international reactions.
 Croatian Prime Minister Zoran Milanović reacted positively, as did the Croatian president Ivo Josipović.

 Serbian President Tomislav Nikolić reacted negatively, as did Serbian government minister Rasim Ljajić and Prime Minister Ivica Dačić and much of the Serbian media.

 The Serbian government froze its relations with the Tribunal.
 On the other hand, Veselin Šljivančanin congratulated the generals on their release and blamed the political leaders instead.

 Reactions in Bosnia and Herzegovina were mixed: positive reactions came from the President of the Federation of Bosnia and Herzegovina Živko Budimir and Croatian politician Dragan Čović, while the President of Republika Srpska Milorad Dodik responded negatively.

 The case raised significant issues for law of war and it has been described as a precedent.
 Carla del Ponte, former Chief Prosecutor of ICTY, was described as shocked by the verdict.
 Ivan Šimonović, former Croatian minister of justice and current UN Assistant Secretary-General for human rights, said that the verdict would have an important role in interpretation of some regulations of international criminal law.
 Serbian politician Vuk Jeremić, President of the UN General Assembly, criticized the ICTY on Twitter. and in response scheduled a UN GA session to discuss the work of the ad-hoc Tribunals set up by UN.

+Frederik Harhoff, a Danish judge at the ICTY, suspected that ICTY President Theodor Meron, the American judge of the majority, had exerted pressure on the other two judges of the majority to not convict Gotovina, since his conviction would set a precedent in which international criminal law would become too capable of holding senior military commanders responsible for crimes committed by their forces, something that would jeopardize commanders of the United States.